 buried country: live in Concert

 In 2016, Buried Country: Live in Concert became the fourth dimension of the Buried Country phenomenon after the book, film and CD, a touring stageshow version of the story starring a rotating cast of Buried Country’s featured artists performing a selection of its greatest hits.
-It will make its world premiere at the Playhouse in Newcastle on August 20, and will subsequently hit the road, playing two nights at the Melbourne Festival in October and thence on into 2017… Remember too for all the more on-going info, check the standalone BC site, buriedcountry.com.au.
+It made its world premiere at the Playhouse in Newcastle in August 2016, and subsequently hit the road, playing two nights at the Melbourne Festival a couple of months later in October and thence on into 2017 and '018… for all the more on-going info, check the standalone BC site, buriedcountry.com.au.

 The show was really the brainchild of Melbourne music maven Mary Mihelakos.
 Off the back of the new edition of the book and CD in 2015, Mary got me down to Melbourne to present a screening of the film as part of the Leaps & Bounds festival she runs, and it was late at the end of a long night in a small bar when she said to me, Have you ever thought of putting Buried Country on stage?
 To which I said, Well yeah, over the years it's occasionally crossed my mind – and then been promptly banished as something that just seemed all too big and daunting to contemplate.
 But I suppose it was the particular zeal with which Mary approached me that prompted me to think, maybe this is the opportunity the needs to be seized.
 And so I said to Mary, basically, Alright then, if you're game, so am I, let's do it...